-This price variation depends on if the parents are Kennel Club registered, the reputability of the breeder and the show standing of the parents.
+The price of these puppies can vary massively, costing from between $1,000 and $3,000 USD. depending on if the parents are Kennel Club registered, the reputation of the breeder and the show standing of the parents.

 Attached below is an approximate growth chart for a standard Labradoodle puppy (this is an estimated rate of growth, so a few pounds either side is not a massive cause for concern).

 This estimate will also vary between males and females, as males will be slightly larger.

 They are known to be incredibly affectionate with their owners and strangers alike.